Circuit execution#

 Note

-Executing circuits using the Qibolab backend results to automatic application of the transpilation and compilation pipelines (Transpiler and Compiler) which convert the circuit to a pulse sequence that is executed by the given platform.
-It is possible to modify these pipelines following the instructions in the How to modify the transpiler? example.
+Executing circuits using the Qibolab backend results to automatic application of the compilation pipeline (Transpiler and Compiler) which converts the circuit to a pulse sequence that is executed by the given platform.